RostislavSerkov/-sql-projects/README.md

 | Language                        | ANSI SQL                                                                                              |

-Please find the names of all males from Moscow or Samara cities who orders either pepperoni or mushroom pizzas (or both) .
-Please order the result by person name in descending mode.
-The sample of output is presented below.
+Please find the names of all men from Moscow or Samara who order either pepperoni or mushroom pizza (or both).
+Please sort the result by person names in descending order.
+The sample output is shown below.

 | name |
 | ------ |